a-min-dev/Helsinki-MOOC-Python/README.md

 * **[json_files.py](./Portfolio/json_files/json_files.py)** - The program contains a function which
 reads a JSON file, then prints out information about people, including the person's name, age, and hobbies
-* **[valid_id.py](./Portfolio/valid_id.py)** - The program checks to see if a user's Finnish Personal Identity Code is valid by checking if the birthdate is valid and if a control character is valid
+* **[valid_id.py](./Portfolio/valid_id.py)** - The program checks to see if a user's Finnish Personal Identity Code is valid by checking if the birthdate is valid and if a control character is a known valid character
 * **[shopping_list.py](./Portfolio/shopping_list.py)** - The program includes a ShoppingList class with several methods, such as a method to add an item and the the number of units associated with the item to a shopping list.
 The program also includes a function to determine the total number of units in a shopping list
 * **[lunchcard_and_paymentterminal.py](./Portfolio/lunchcard_and_paymentterminal.py)** - The program defines two classes, LunchCard and PaymentTerminal.
 The LunchCard class definition includes several methods, including one to subtract from the available balance on the lunchard and one to deposit money to the lunchcard.
 The PaymentTerminal class definition includes several methods to handle cash and lunchcard payments for meals while keeping track of the total number of meals sold
 * **[fastest_car.py](./Portfolio/fastest_car.py)** - The program defines a new class, Car.
 The program includes a function, fastest_car, which takes a list of Car objects as its argument and returns the make of the fastest car